 Origin, Charlotte St – Bit of an upgrade from Lanark in space and style but still at heart focused on the coffee over all else.
 Should you ever want to take some home, they have a great selection of beans on sale and give you a free coffee with every bag. 😊

-Brunch: the most important mid-morning meal of the day. 😊
+The most important mid-morning meal of the day 😊

 Cream, New Inn Yard – Sharing the space with a gallery and magazine, this place screams East London in terms of interiors and prices.
 However, the chef who put the menu together is stellar and the quality of ingredients makes it really worth the treat.